Compensation phenomena for concentration effects via nonlinear elliptic estimates: Introduction

 Finally, Section \ref{sec:otherexamples} addresses three more examples of operator-cone pairs for which we obtain elliptic estimates.
 The first example we consider yields Theorem \ref{thm:degen}.
 The other examples are given by a second order operator related to the composition of $\Div$ and $\Curl$, and a weak sub-curl type operator, which only uses some components of $\Curl$.

 {\bf Acknowledgments.} A.\,Guerra was supported by the Infosys Membership at the Institute for Advanced Study.
 M. Schrecker's research is supported by the EPSRC Early Career Fellowship EP/S02218X/1.
 We thank Luc Nguyen for helpful discussions concerning $k$-Hessian equations and Denis Serre for his interesting comments.
+We also thank the anonymous referees for the careful reading of the manuscript and comments, which greatly improved the quality of the paper.